 Caregiving responsibilities have a unique impact on UWO community members and their families.
 While UWO cannot provide ready-made solutions to child care and other care giving issues individuals are encountering, this one-stop point of access to existing resources is intended to provide potential solutions to the challenges of caregiving while working and pursuing an education.

-There are also other highly rated childcare options in the Oshkosh community.
+There are highly rated childcare options in the Oshkosh community.
 Parents and guardians can search the Youngstar child care quality rating toolkit for additional options.

 UW Oshkosh is required by the Fair Labor Standards Act to provide “reasonable break time for an employee to express breast milk for her nursing child for 1 year after the child’s birth each time such employee has need to express the milk.”
 UW Oshkosh is also required to provide “a place, other than a bathroom, that is shielded from view and free from intrusion from coworkers and the public, which may be used by an employee to express breast milk.”
 The Gender Equity Council has a list of lactation spaces on campus that are currently available to employees and students.
 This list is often updated; if you notice any issues with current lactation spaces, or if you are in need of additional space, please contact the Gender Equity Council.
 Discrimination or retaliation against lactating parents is a violation of federal law.